 The AGSA has a constitutional mandate and, as the SAI of South Africa, it exists to strengthen our country’s democracy by enabling oversight, accountability and governance in the public sector through auditing, thereby building public confidence.

 The AGSA not only has to audit and report on the financial management in the public sector, it also has to do so in a manner that will enable the legislature (parliamentarians) to call the executive (cabinet ministers) to account for how they dealt with taxpayers’ money.

-Explaining how the public can be sure that the AGSA is indeed fulfilling its mandate and remains independent, current Auditor-General Terence Nombembe says: “Although we audit the public sector, we are not part of it.
+Explaining how the public can be sure that the AGSA is indeed fulfilling its mandate and remains independent, former Auditor-General Terence Nombembe says: “Although we audit the public sector, we are not part of it.
 In 1993 we gained autonomy and were set apart from the public sector, so we are not bound by any public service rules and regulations.
 The Constitution also ensures our independence.
 We are legally, financially and operationally independent.
 We are governed by our own act, called the Public Audit Act, No. 25 of 2004 (PAA).
 To generate income, we charge government institutions for the audits we conduct.
 We report directly to Parliament.”

 The National Assembly established the Standing Committee on the Auditor-General (SCoAG) to maintain the oversight of the AGSA as required by the PAA.
 In terms of the PAA, the committee is tasked with assisting and protecting the AGSA to ensure its independence, impartiality, dignity and effectiveness.